theta-data/theta-data-api/README.md

 ```

 ## PlayGround
-visit http://localhost:3000/graphql to the graphql api.
+visit http://localhost:3000/graphql to test the graphql api.